pbstrein/docs/content/docs/reference/pkg/gcp/kms/cryptokeyiambinding.md

             </td>
             <td class="align-top">{{% md %}}
  (Required)
 The role that should be applied.
-Only one `gcp.kms.CryptoKeyIAMBinding` can be used per role.
 Note that custom roles must be of the format `[projects|organizations]/{parent-name}/roles/{role-name}`.
  {{% /md %}}